skiffos/SkiffOS/configs/jetson/README.md

 License.
 Skiff does not directly redistribute any parts of the toolkit, but will download it as a Buildroot package from the NVIDIA servers as part of the build process.
-The appropriate licenses can be viewed by triggering the Buildroot "legal" build step.
+The appropriate licenses can be viewed by triggering the Buildroot "legal-info" build step.
 It is the responsibility of the end user / developer to be aware of these terms and follow them accordingly.